oiltanker/CmakeResources/Readme.md

 > **Note** that only one bundle can be added to the one target.

 ### Coding
 After everything is configured and resources header file is included into the code.
 Everything is enclosed into `rc` namespace.
-All resource files are represented in the resource structure by size and begin varables.
+All resource files are represented in the resource structure by size and begin variables.
 ```c++
 struct Resource {
     const void* begin;